Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 Materiality Analysis / Material Issues:

-• Material issues help define the content that will be reported in sustainability reports for organizations based on the importance of each issue.
-There are two dimensions to materiality to identify issues:
+• Material issues help define the content to be reported in sustainability reports for organizations, according to the importance of each topic.
+There are two dimensions to materiality used for identifying issues:

 • 1) Economic, environmental and social impacts.